wp-plugins/popupally/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Upgrade interface for better page/post selection.
+* Add unique postfix to CSS class to avoid conflict.
+    * Fix input field display error in Firefox when input[type="text"] has height defined.
+    * Fix input field stretches outside border when class 'content' has width defined.
+* Add non-inline mode for themes that do not implement the wp_head function.
+* Add PHP version check and provide warning if PHP version is less than 5.3

 = 1.0.4 =
 * Do not generate hidden fields if none exists.
 This could be causing errors for more strict php implementations.